Cuban doctors tend to Brazil's poor, giving Rousseff a boost

 Even though most of the income goes to the Cuban government, Cuban doctors are delighted to go abroad because they can earn much more than they are paid at home, where doctors' salaries max out at the equivalent of $50 a month.

 "We don't get paid much, but we are not here for the money.
-We are here to help our country, which is poor," said Lisset Brown, who works at a neighbourhood health centre in Ceilandia, the largest slum ringing the Brazilian capital of Brasilia.
+We are here to help our country, which is poor," said Lisset Brown, who works at a neighborhood health center in Ceilandia, the largest slum ringing the Brazilian capital of Brasilia.

 The arrival of 12 Cuban physicians has relieved the overburdened Ceilandia hospital and improved the credibility of the public health system, said Brazilian nurse Tania Ribeiro Mendonça.
 "People see the government is doing something."